 The National Scorecard is a tool developed by UNEP to showcase the progress of countries in realizing the 92 environment-related SDG indicators.
 Users can select any country and navigate by goal or indicator levels.
 Data is presented by table and charts to facilitate the visualization of the progress made.
 The Scorecards are automatically updated once new data is published.
 National Scorecards assists UN Country Teams and national stakeholders in their Common Country Analysis (CCA) and the SDG Voluntary National Reviews (VNR).

 Regional and Global Scorecard

 The Regional and Global Scorecard is a tool developed by UNEP to showcase the progress made at regional and global levels in realizing the 92 environment-related SDG indicators.
 Users can select any region and navigate by goal or indicator levels.
 Data is presented by table and charts to facilitate visualization of the progress made.
-The Scorecards are automatically updated once new data is published.
+Environment-related SDG indicators for which data are unavailable are not presented below.
+The Scorecards are automatically updated once new data are published.
+Last data update: May 2023 .
 For more information on the calculation of the Average Annual Growth Rate (AAGR), please refer to the following methodology.